 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Montana Civil Statute of Limitations : Related Resources

 - Time Limits to Bring a Case: The Statute of Limitations

 - Lawsuits: A Practical Guide

 - Montana Criminal Statute of Limitations

 A good Montana attorney will know the state's statutes as they apply to Montana's "discovery of harm" rule, tolling of statutes for incapacity, and other key factors that will maximize your financial compensation.
-So if you are dealing with a personal injury matter where you may be compensated, you should contact a Montana injury attorney for a free claim evaluation.
+So if you're dealing with a legal matter where you may be compensated, you should contact a Montana litigation attorney for some peace of mind.